dwywdo/dwywdo.xyz/content/fleetings/The top of the class hierarchy should be abstract.md

 		System.out.println("Report A Generating Content");
 	}

-	// There are instance varilables in A
+	// There may be instance variables in AssetReportA
 }

 public class AssetReportB extends AssetReportA {